-Use the spanner supplied.
-Loosen the lock nut adjacent to the tensioner assembly body.
-Turn the tension bolt clockwise to compress the coil spring.
-Correct tension is acheived when spring retains its set length when operator rolls the chain fore and aft on the ground.
+Using the supplied spanner, loosen the lock nut adjacent to the tensioner assembly body.
+Turn the tension bolt clockwise to compress the spring.
+Correct tension is achieved when the end of the spring lines up with the end of the spring tension indicator, when the operator rolls the chain fore and aft on the ground.
 Retighten the lock nut.